zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

    * [Invalidate all tokens for a service](#invalidate-all-tokens-for-a-service)
    * [Evict non-relevant tokens and rules](#evict-non-relevant-tokens-and-rules)

+**Note:** An SMF record can be issued when a Personal Access Token is generated.
+For more information, see [SMF records issued by API ML](api-mediation-smf.md)

 ## User APIs

 ### Generate a token